-Students who wish to clarify any of the above should seek advice from the Programme Administration Team or the Student Support Team.
+Students who wish to clarify any of the above should seek advice from the Assessment and Progression Team.

 4.9 Academic Malpractice including Plagiarism

 The University deems plagiarism to be a serious academic offence and if proven it constitutes a breach of Regulation XVII Conduct and Discipline of Students.
 For Postgraduate students, all identified cases of plagiarism are immediately referred to a disciplinary committee (at School, Faculty or University level) who will decide on a penalty.
 Students will be notified by means of a letter that their work has been referred and will subsequently be contacted to attend a disciplinary hearing.